-The development of technologies to generate MAbs created considerable excitement in oncology because of their potential use in tumor therapy.
-The use of agonistic monoclonal antibodies against certain targets have emerged as one of the most effective ways to boost immune responses against infectious agents or to fight malignant tumors.
+The advancement of technologies to generate monoclonal antibodies (MAbs) creates considerable excitement in oncology because of their potential use in cancer therapy.
+The application of agonistic/antagonistic mAbs against certain targets has emerged as one of the most effective ways to boost immune responses against infectious agents or to fight malignant tumors.
 As a first-class biological company around the world, Creative Biolabs is specialized in new agonistic & antagonistic antibody discovery, development, and therapeutic practices.Fig.1 Anti-4-1BB agonistic antibody.
 (Compte, 2018)

 Receptor agonism is a key step in the transmission of signals from the outside to the inside of a cell.
 The agonist activity can occur when the antibody binds the receptor in a manner that mimics the binding of the natural ligand, resulting in antibody-mediated downstream signaling or agonism.
 Antibody-mediated agonist activity can occur when the two FAb arms of an IgG each bind to a halfreceptor of a homodimeric receptor pair and cause the receptors to dimerize, or cross-link, in a way that mimics the activity of the natural ligand.
-There are currently at least 11 MAbs in clinical trials that are intended to function as receptor agonists.
+There are currently at least 11 mAbs in clinical trials that are intended to function as receptor agonists.
 Conversely, a receptor antagonist is a kind of drug that inhibits an immune response by binding to and blocking a receptor rather than activating it like an agonist.